Pasta Puttanesca is a great fall/winter weather meal. It is comfort food.

 What does Pasta Puttanesca mean?

 There are almost as many explanations for the origins of pasta puttanesca as there are ways to make it.
 “Puttanesca” literally translates to “in the style of prostitutes.”
-It is supposedly because the pungent aromas of garlic, anchovies, capers, and olives tossed with pasta.
+It is supposedly because of the pungent aromas of garlic, anchovies, capers, and olives tossed with pasta.
 This is how Italian prostitutes in Naples would lead customers to their doors.
 I like to make this dish in the fall and winter.

 - Pot for boiling water